 When discussing foreign qualifications, the word “foreign” may seem like a misleading term at first, because this term usually indicates origins in another country, rather than a different state.

-The main thing you need to keep in mind regarding the foreign qualification process is that if you establish any sort of physical presence in a state other than the one where your LLC has domestic status, you will need to foreign qualify that LLC.
+The main thing you need to keep in mind regarding the foreign qualification process is that if you establish any sort of physical presence in a state other than the one where your business has domestic status, you will need to foreign qualify that business.

 By obtaining a foreign registration in each state where you are doing business, you can rest easy knowing that you operate a compliant, growing company.